Sodalitium Christianae Vitae: Spirituality

-According to the Sodalitium, the spirituality of the Sodalitium is known as the Sodalit spirituality, which conforms to what is known in Church tradition as a spiritual family.
+According to the Sodalitium, the spirituality of the Sodalitium was known as the Sodalit spirituality, which conformed to what is known in Church tradition as a spiritual family.
 A spiritual family refers to a large group of people who live their relationship with God from a particular perspective always in communion with the long tradition of the Church.
-The spiritual family of the Sodalitium is known as the Sodalit Family, which comprises various associations, projects and people.
+The spiritual family of the Sodalitium was known as the Sodalit Family, which comprised various associations, projects and people.

 Formation

-Formation for the consecrated life and priesthood has several stages.
-While these vary from community to community in name, length of time, and format, the following outline gives a general view of formation programmes.
+Formation for the consecrated life and priesthood had several stages.
+While these vary from community to community in name, length of time, and format, the following outline gives a general view of formation programmes that were held.